Anxiety? Panic Attacks? Depression? Mood Swings? The Thyroid Roller Coaster Ride

 It is about a woman that was miss diagnosed for 20 years but also about us that are already diagnosed but still feel not quite right and still have symptoms of underactive thyroid.
 After a blood test that comes back as ” normal ” I took the book to my doctor and after reading it he has referred me to an endocrinologist.
 I now await the appointment..

-8. blank dawn burchett says
+8. dawn burchett says

 i had 90% of my thyroid removed when i was 28 and take a suuplement but idont see how it helps with that much gone. i only take only 75 mg levothyroxin. they tell me every year it tests okay but i ve been told it may test okay but still could not be functioning right.

-9. blank gisele allard says
+9. gisele allard says

 I am very fatigue after little work I have problem with the thyroid for 15 years I am 74 and I used to work a lot but no more energy I need advise thank you